NotifyRouteChange2 function (netioapi.h)

 A pointer to the function to call when a change occurs.
 This function will be invoked when an IP route notification is received.

-A user context passed to the callback function specified in the Callback parameter when an interface notification is received.
+A user context passed to the callback function specified in the Callback parameter when an IP route notification is received.

 A value that indicates whether the callback should be invoked immediately after registration for change notification completes.
 This initial notification does not indicate a change occurred to an IP route entry.
 The purpose of this parameter to provide confirmation that the callback is registered.